 Active in numerous community, civic and professional organizations, Dr. Brown also serves as president of The FIT Foundation, an advisory and support body to FIT.
-She is currently a director of the Ralph Lauren Corporation and a member of the New York Economic Club’s Board of Trustees.
+She is currently a director of AFFOA (Advanced Functional Fabrics of America) and the Park Avenue Armory as well as a trustee of the Culinary Institute of America and the Economic Club of New York.
 She is also a Clean Revolution Ambassador for The Climate Group.
 In addition, she has served on state-wide commissions and task forces on the black family, child care and domestic violence.
 She has been honored by numerous educational, cultural and civic organizations including New York University, Marymount College, Clark Atlanta University, The Town Hall, Thurgood Marshall College Fund and the Brooklyn Chamber of Commerce.

 Dr. Brown earned her doctorate and master’s degree in counseling psychology from New York University and her bachelor’s degree from Marymount College in Tarrytown, New York, where she served as a trustee from 1994 to 2000.
 She also received a certificate from the Institute for Educational Management at Harvard University.